rodeoflagellum/rodeoflagellum.github.io/_drafts/site.md

 layout: post
 title: Site
 date: 2022-02-21 12:00:00 -0400
-modified: 2022-06-23 12:00:18 -0400
+modified: 2022-07-16 12:00:18 -0400
 permalink: /site/
 tags: [epistemics, site, personal]
 header_image: /assets/2022/site/hunting_scene_with_a_harbor_1970.17.103.jpg
-description: "The place to collect my considerations and intentions for this site; this page also acts as a todo list in some manners, and serves as a repository for various heuristics I follow or am interested in following when writing."
+description: "The place that I use to collect my thoughts concerning this site; this page also acts as a list of planned implementations, in some manners, and serves as a repository for various heuristics I follow or am interested in following when writing."
 reading_time: "yes"
 word_count: "yes"
 ---